egi-qc/umd-verification/docs/overview.rst

 ``umd-verification`` tool uses Python's `Fabric <http://www.fabfile.org/>`_ library.

-There is no need to build or install the application, just download the source code and interact with the tool through `fab` commands.
+There is no need to build the application, just download the source code and interact with the tool through `fab` commands.

 Note that in order to execute `fab` commands, your current path has to be the